Premk45/demo/README.md

-# demo we are in demo class
+# demo we are in demo classls
+# Teacher
+Prem Bhai

+# Student
+Praveen